 After what felt like an incredibly long winter and a spring that was just as difficult, summer is finally here.
 We have all been through an awful lot over the last year or so, but it looks like things are starting to return to normal, and we are getting out there and making the most of it.
 While it has been a wildly chaotic year for adults, with plenty of job worries, figuring out how to work from home, and making sure everyone in the family stayed happy and healthy, it has been particularly hard on our kids.
 There has been very little in the way of normal routine, many have been switched to home-schooling learning, and visits with friends and family have been limited if they have happened at all.

 Now that we are heading back into something resembling normality, we want to make sure that we give our kids the best possible chance to continue progressing on their academic journeys as smooth as possible.
 It can be a hard line to walk when you don’t want them to lose momentum, but you don’t want to put too much pressure on them either.
 When you are getting your children ready for exams and big tests, you want to make sure that they know how important these things are, but you don’t want to instill a fear of failure in them either.
 So, how can you help your children to learn outside the classroom in a way that feels fun and engaging and not like punishment?
 Here are a few tips to help you get started.

 Hit The Library

-One of the main reasons why children can start to lose interest in reading is because they can sometimes be given very strict instructions on what that reading should be.
-If they start to get the feeling that reading is purely for school, then, of course, they are going to find another way to entertain themselves in their downtime.
-Reading widely and reading for fun is such an important part of any child’s education, and there is no better place to explore the world of literature than your local library.
+One of the main reasons children can start to lose interest in reading is that they can sometimes be given very strict instructions on what that reading should be.
+If they start to feel that reading is purely for school, then, of course, they will find another way to entertain themselves in their downtime.
+Reading widely and for fun is an important part of any child’s education, and there is no better place to explore the world of literature than your local library.

 Go To The Museum